inpsyde/wp-translation-downloader/README.md

 **[!]
 Note:** You can use `*` as a placeholder to exclude multiple packages.
 **[!]
 Note 2:** You can use `*` as a placeholder to match an API for multiple packages.

-The configuration should be added to your `composer.json` in the `extra` property with the `wp-translation-downloader` key.
+The configuration should be added to your `composer.json` in the `extra` property with the `wp-translation-downloader` key..

-### Examples

-#### Default
+### Default configuration
-Following is the default configuration for wp-translation-downloader to download translations from WordPress.org API:
+Following is the default configuration for `inpsyde/wp-translation-downloader` to download translations from WordPress.org API:

 **composer.json**
 ```json